A 401(k) is an integral part of many people’s retirement strategies. But did you know you may be able to actually take out a loan from your account?

-If you can’t pay it back within the designated period, you may have to declare that remaining amount as income and pay tax on it.
-You might also be forced to pay the 10% penalty for an early withdrawal.
+If you can’t pay it back within the designated period, you may have to declare that remaining amount as income and pay taxes on it.
+You might also be forced to pay the 10% penalty for early withdrawal.

 Avoiding those expensive consequences were probably part of the reason you considered a 401(k) loan in the first place.
-But if you want a career move or suddenly lose your job, you could end up losing those benefits.
+But if you want a career move or suddenly get laid off, you could end up losing those benefits.

 How do 401(k) loan repayments work?